-- If you need the website designed, send me example websites that you like – overall or just elements of a page, colors you want to use…
+- If you need graphic design work, send me example websites that you like – either the overall design or just elements of a page, colors you want to use…

 - What will be the purpose of the website? ie Informational, database website, ecommerce website, WordPress development

-- What elements do you like and want to keep on the current website?
+- What parts of your website do you like and want to keep?

 - What new elements and/or functionality do you want to add to the redesign?

-- Does your current web hosting company meet your needs in terms of quality, security and customer service?
+- Does your current web hosting provider meet your needs in terms of quality, security and customer service?